paytonagreen/caredotcom-interview/README.md

 ## Testing

-I learned some Capybara (as Max mentioned that's the preferred frontend framework), and wrote a very basic test, but I think it gives us a pretty good degree of confidence that things are funcitoning as they should.
+I learned some Capybara (as Max mentioned that it's the preferred frontend framework), and wrote a very basic test, but I think it gives us a pretty good degree of confidence that things are functioning as they should.
 It's running on Rspec (command `rspec spec/events.rb`).

 Under normal circumstances I would seed or mock data to gain tighter control of the final outcome, which would allow for more/more detailed assertions.